drummonds/bytestoneblog/content/posts/Gokrazy/_index.md

 ---

 Very excited to be getting gokrazy to work as a deployment platform for devices.
-My first project is to use our Samsang smart screen as a photo display.
+My first project is to use our Samsung smart screen as a [photo display](https://github.com/drummonds/gophoto).

 It has taken a little while to work out how to use effectively use gokrazy from WSL and here are some of my notes.